Courses

 Introduction to Bible I: Doctrine of Scripture

 This course explores the claims the Bible makes of itself and how the Scriptures came from God to us, exploring the process of revelation, inspiration, collection, transmission, and translation.
-This course is one part of a three-part Introduction to Bible credit.
+This course is one part of a four-part Introduction to Bible credit.

-Introduction to Bible II: Biblical Overview
+Introduction to Bible II: Biblical Theology

 A course designed to give a broad picture of the Bible, which enables the student to visualize the Word as a whole.
 Emphasis is on the historical flow of the scriptures throughout redemptive history.
-This course is part two of a three-part Introduction to Bible credit.
+This course is part two of a four-part Introduction to Bible credit.

 In the early fall, students will experience a challenging but exciting week backpacking.
 Students will be seeing the sights of the Bob Marshall Wilderness – the largest wilderness area in the continental US – which happens to be our backyard!
 This course will also give the student a new awareness of the environment from a Biblical viewpoint.
 This course is a one credit elective course.